-- We need a new loss function that penalizes solutions taken from "rich" families of function. - Let's assume that the "complexity" of the family of functions from which a solution W is drawn can be computed by a function H(W). - We can minimize a loss function of the form:
+- We need a new loss function that penalizes solutions taken from "rich" families of function. - Let's pick a measure of the "complexity" of the family of functions from which a solution W is drawn: H(W). - We can minimize a loss function of the form: